 Silver State Adolescent Treatment Center Unveils Licensed Youth Academy: A New Standard for Healing, Learning & Growth

-Silver State Adolescent Treatment Center has opened its fully licensed Youth Academy, a structured program that integrates accredited academics.
+Silver State Treatment has opened its fully licensed Youth Academy, a program that integrates academics, emotional development, and athletic mentorship.

 Silver State Adolescent Treatment Center (SSATC) today announces the launch of its fully-licensed Youth Academy, an integrated educational-and-therapeutic program designed specifically for adolescents in crisis.
 The new academy offers structured academic services, emotional-development support, and disciplined physical mentorship under the leadership of a U.S. Army veteran and certified boxing coach.
 In a world where so many teens feel unmoored, this marks a bold commitment: to provide a trusted haven where growth is possible, not just academically, but personally, medically, and socially.